FailAcademy/learning/wdp-vancouver/_lessons/week-03/02-ajax-apis.md

 **https://itunes.apple.com/search?entity=album&limit=6&term=PLUS+THE+ARTIST+NAME**

-You'll use the `$.ajax()` method just as you did the GitHub API example, but append the required data (the thumbnail album artwork plus the album names) when a user searches for an artist name.
+You'll use the `$.getJSON()` method and append the required data (the thumbnail album artwork plus the album names) when a user searches for an artist name.

 **Additional hints:**